lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 The toolchain is responsible for grouping the threads into warps, which reduces the workload of the programmer.
 The downside of this loss of explicit control is that threads that contain data dependant diverging control flow patterns, like "if else" blocks, might be grouped together in a single warp.
 This means that various subsections of the same warp have to perform different instructions, which is against the intended operation of warps.
 This problem is circumvented by applying a "mask" to the threads of a warp, defining if a thread is active or not.
 This ensures that all the active threads of the warp perform the same instruction, with the various differing subsections of the warp masked consecutively.

 OpenCL: "thread" is equivalent to "work item" and "warp" is equivalent to "wavefront".

+###### Blocks and grids

+Warps are the most obvious grouping method of threads from the hardware perspective, but are not very convenient from an algorithm design point of view.

+OpenCL: "block" is equivalent to "work group" and "grid" is equivalent to "NDRange".

 ##### Streaming Multiprocessors